-Whether you're hosting a casual party or cooking for the family, flavor-filled sandwiches are always a hit.
-Our twist on a classic cheesesteak is made with a spicy chipotle mayo spread, sweet roasted bell peppers, homemade pickled red onions and gooey Muenster cheese.
-It has a deliciously unique balance of flavors and the White Sub Rolls from Cobblestone Bread Co. we chose are not only perfect for holding in all the savory juices, they're also easy to cut into party-sized portions.Print
+Whether you're hosting a game day party or cooking for the family, flavor-filled sandwiches are always a hit.
+Our Mini Chipotle Cheesesteaks are twist on a classic cheesesteak, made with a spicy chipotle mayo spread, sweet roasted bell peppers, homemade pickled red onions and gooey Muenster cheese.

 Mini Chipotle Cheesesteaks